What is a Pforum?

 We generally hold them on a week night Tuesday through Thursday.
 The small dinner starts at 6, dessert will be served at around 7pm, and the talk or performance goes from about 7:30 to 8:15 or 8:30.
 We may occasionally experiment with a different format.

 Do I have to dress up?

 No, you do not have to dress up.

 By the way, what's the SCR, anyway?!

-The SCR, or Senior Common, is both a physical space (next to the Hastings Room) and a concept.
+The SCR, or Senior Common Room, is both a physical space (next to the Hastings Room) and a concept.
 SCR members are typically current faculty and staff of the house, as well as affiliated current and emeritus professors and other folks (e.g. Nieman fellows, visiting professors) who are invited to participate in house life.
-Current students are technically Junior Common Room members and the idea, borrowed from Oxford and Cambridge, is that you become an SCR member by invitation when you have reached a certain stage of your career at Harvard.
-SCR members pay dues every year and, in return, they are welcome to attend pforums and other house events.
-Our hope is that SCR members will connect with students around shared interests; you can read about the SCR members on the Pfoho website.
+Our hope is that SCR members will connect with students around shared interests; you can read more about the SCR on the Pfoho website.